Mechanical overload

-The failure or fracture of a product or component as a result of a single event is known as mechanical overload.
+Mechanical overload is the failure or fracture of a product or component as a result of a single event.
 It is a common failure mode.
 The terms are used in forensic engineering and structural engineering when analysing product failure.
 Failure may occur because either the product is weaker than expected owing to a stress concentration, or the applied load is greater than expected and exceeds the normal tensile strength, shear strength or compressive strength of the product.